-Cultural Intelligence – also known by the shorthand CQ for cultural quotient – has been doing the rounds in recent years as the buzzword to be aware of in the diversity and inclusion field.
+Cultural intelligence – also known by the shorthand CQ for cultural quotient – has been doing the rounds in recent years as the buzzword to be aware of in the diversity and inclusion field.
 But what does it mean?

-Cultural Intelligence refers to the skill to relate and work effectively in culturally diverse situations.
+Cultural intelligence refers to the skill to relate and work effectively in culturally diverse situations.
 It’s the capability to cross boundaries and prosper in multiple cultures.
 It goes beyond our existing knowledge of cultural sensitivity and awareness by highlighting certain skillsets and capabilities needed to successfully realise your objectives in culturally diverse situations.

 Cultural intelligence links to emotional intelligence but goes a bit further.
 People with high emotional intelligence can pick up on the emotions, wants and needs of others.
-People with high cultural intelligence are attuned to the values, beliefs and styles of communication of people from different cultures.
+People with high cultural intelligence are attuned to the values, beliefs, and styles of communication of people from different cultures.
 They use this knowledge to help them relate to others with empathy and understanding.

 Unlike IQ, cultural intelligence is not something that can be quantified by a score.
 Instead, it should be viewed as something that we must continuously improve on and work on.

 “Cultural Intelligence: an outsider’s seemingly natural ability to interpret someone’s unfamiliar and ambiguous gestures the way that person’s compatriots would” – Harvard Business Review

 See our guide on how to adapt communication for cultural differences to learn why it is important.

 What’s the relevancy of cultural intelligence for your business?

 The big question now is: why does it matter for your organisation?

 Before we can answer that question, let’s first ask, what separates the highest performing organisations from the rest?
 Is it having a clever strategy in place?
 Phenomenal products and services on offer?
 Better people?
 All these things can make a difference but only for a short while.